moby/moby/docs/sources/installation/amazon.md

         button at the bottom right.

 2.  **Tell CloudInit to install Docker:**
-    -   When you’re on the “Configure Instance Details” step, expand the “Advanced Details” section.
+    -   When you’re on the "Configure Instance Details" step, expand the "Advanced Details" section.
-    -   Under “User data”, select “As text”.
+    -   Under "User data", select "As text".
     -   Enter `#include https://get.docker.io` into
         the instance *User Data*.
         [CloudInit](https://help.ubuntu.com/community/CloudInit) is part